 • Assist family child care providers with state certification

-• Assist refugee families settling in Arizona with starting a child care business in their home
+• Assist refugee families settling in AZ with starting a child care business in their home